FerretDB/FerretDB/website/blog/2024-05-27-deploy-ferretdb-kubernetes-taikun-cloudworks.md

 ### Install Percona PostgreSQL Operator

-In this blog post, we will use [Percona Distribution for PostgreSQL](https://www.percona.com/postgresql/software/postgresql-distribution) as the FerretDB PostgreSQL backend.
+[Percona Distribution for PostgreSQL](https://www.percona.com/postgresql/software/postgresql-distribution) will be used as the PostgreSQL backend for FerretDB.
-Percona Distribution for PostgreSQL offers consists of several open source components that enable high availability, robust performance, backup, and scalability for enterprise level deployments.
+It consists of several open source components that enable high availability, robust performance, backup, and scalability for enterprise level deployments.

-The Percona PostgreSQL Operator enables simplified configuration and management of a Percona Distribution for PostgreSQL cluster in a Kubernetes-based environment on-premises or in the cloud.
+You can set it up on a Kubernetes cluster through the Percona PostgreSQL Operator.

-You can install the Operator with `kubectl` on the Kubernetes environment setup.
+So start by installing the Operator with `kubectl` on your Kubernetes environment setup.

 Apply the Percona PostgreSQL Operator within the `ferretdb` namepace: